Of course I believe in fairies, ghosts, and dragons.

 To say that I don't, would be a horrible thing.

-co-worker told me about an old man named Edward who worked in the warehouse, and was said to be a psychic.
-I figured if anyone knew about ghosts, it would be a wise old psychic.
+In my early twenties, a co-worker told me about an old man named Edward who worked in the warehouse, and was said to be a psychic.
+I asked him if I could interview him for an writing assignment in college.

 Edward was soft spoken, and gave off a cool vibe, reminding me of an older version of Morgan Freeman when he was on Electric Company.
 He agreed to the interview, on the condition that I would allow him to read my palm.
 Not knowing how this kind of stuff worked, I reluctantly extended my hand, palm up.
 He slowly ran his wrinkled finger over the cracks in my palm, staring intensely at each line.
 Then, with a calm tone, he said, "You're going to write books.
 I see fame in your future, probably around the age of fifty."